biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     TYPE: SIMPLE-T -> SIMPLE-T

 Seemingly, the two examples have the same attributes (with :samp:`imputed` having a few additional ones).
-If you check this by :samp:`original.domain[0] == imputed.domain[0]`, you shall see that this first glance is False.
-The attributes only have the same names, but they are different attributes.
-If you read this page (which is already a bit advanced), you know that Orange does not really care about the attribute names).

-Therefore, if we wrote :samp:`imputed[i]` the program would fail since :samp:`imputed` has no attribute :samp:`i`.
-But it has an attribute with the same name (which even usually has the same value).
-We therefore use :samp:`i.name` to index the attributes of :samp:`imputed`.
-(Using names for indexing is not fast, though; if you do it a lot, compute the integer index with :samp:`imputed.domain.index(i.name)`.)</P>
+Comparing :samp:`original.domain[0] == imputed.domain[0]` will result in False.
+While the names are same, they represent different features.
+Writting, :samp:`imputed[i]`  would fail since :samp:`imputed` has no attribute :samp:`i`, but it has an attribute with the same name.
+Using :samp:`i.name` to index the attributes of :samp:`imputed` will work, yet it is not fast.
+If a frequently used, it is better to compute the index with :samp:`imputed.domain.index(i.name)`.

-For continuous attributes, there is an additional attribute with "_def" appended; we get it by :samp:`i.name+"_def"`.

-The first continuous attribute, "ERECTED" is defined.
-Its value remains 1874 and the additional attribute "ERECTED_def" has value "def".
-Not so for "LENGTH".
-Its undefined value is replaced by the average (1567) and the new attribute has value "undef".
+For continuous features, there is an additional feature with name prefix "_def", which is accessible by :samp:`i.name+"_def"`.
+The value of the first continuous feature "ERECTED" remains 1874, and the additional attribute "ERECTED_def" has value "def".
+The undefined value  in "LENGTH" is replaced by the average (1567) and the new attribute has value "undef".
 The undefined discrete attribute  "CLEAR-G" (and all other undefined discrete attributes) is assigned the value "NA".

 Using imputers
 ==============

-To properly use the imputation classes in learning process, they must be trained on training examples only.
-Imputing the missing values and subsequently using the data set in cross-validation will give overly optimistic results.
+Imputation must run on training data only.
+Imputing the missing values and subsequently using the data in cross-validation will give overly optimistic results.

 Learners with imputer as a component
 ------------------------------------

-Orange learners that cannot handle missing values will generally provide a slot for the imputer component.
-An example of such a class is :obj:`Orange.classification.logreg.LogRegLearner` with an attribute called :obj:`Orange.classification.logreg.LogRegLearner.imputerConstructor`.
-To it you can assign an imputer constructor - one of the above constructors or a specific constructor you wrote yourself.
-When given learning examples, :obj:`Orange.classification.logreg.LogRegLearner` will pass them to :obj:`Orange.classification.logreg.LogRegLearner.imputerConstructor` to get an imputer (again some of the above or a specific imputer you programmed).
-It will immediately use the imputer to impute the missing values in the learning data set, so it can be used by the actual learning algorithm.
-Besides, when the classifier :obj:`Orange.classification.logreg.LogRegClassifier` is constructed, the imputer will be stored in its attribute :obj:`Orange.classification.logreg.LogRegClassifier.imputer`.
-At classification, the imputer will be used for imputation of missing values in (testing) examples.
+Learners that cannot handle missing values provide a slot for the imputer component.
+An example of such a class is :obj:`~Orange.classification.logreg.LogRegLearner` with an attribute called :obj:`~Orange.classification.logreg.LogRegLearner.imputerConstructor`.

+When given learning instances, :obj:`~Orange.classification.logreg.LogRegLearner` will pass them to :obj:`~Orange.classification.logreg.LogRegLearner.imputerConstructor` to get an imputer and used it to impute the missing values in the learning data.
+Imputed data is then used by the actual learning algorithm.
+Also, when a classifier :obj:`Orange.classification.logreg.LogRegClassifier` is constructed, the imputer is stored in its attribute :obj:`Orange.classification.logreg.LogRegClassifier.imputer`.
+At classification, the same imputer is used for imputation of missing values in (testing) examples.

-Although details may vary from algorithm to algorithm, this is how the imputation is generally used in Orange's learners.
-Also, if you write your own learners, it is recommended that you use imputation according to the described procedure.
+Details may vary from algorithm to algorithm, but this is how the imputation is generally used.
+When write user-defined learners, it is recommended to use imputation according to the described procedure.

 Wrapper for learning algorithms
 ===============================